PavanRangani/docs/docs/prd/assets/assets.md

   - When no insurance is available shows dash (-)
   - This new column is shown in both tab: CURRENT & DISPOSED
     - In CURRENT tab, this new column is shown between ‘Purchase price’ and ‘Notes’
-    - In DISPOSED tab, this new column is shown between ‘Purchase Price’ and ‘Disposed On’
+    - In DISPOSED tab, this new column is shown between ‘Purchase Price’ and ‘Dispose Price’

 ## Valuation